Easy Fried Garlic

 Directions

 1Mince or thinly slice the garlic.
 When preparing the garlic, you have two choices: minced garlic or thinly sliced garlic.
 We prefer minced garlic, but fried garlic slices are beautiful.
-It is a bit easier to control the browning process of minced garlic, so we recommend starting with minced if you have never tried this recipe before.
+It is easier to control the browning process of minced garlic, so we recommend starting with minced if you have never tried this recipe before.

-2Set a strainer over a medium bowl, and set aside, ready to drain the garlic once it has cooked.
+2Set a strainer over a medium bowl and set aside, ready to drain the garlic once it has cooked.

 3Pour oil into a wide skillet over medium heat.
 Add one small piece of garlic to the oil and watch for little bubbles to form around it.
 When they do, the oil is ready.